onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Rhetoric is no substitute for reality." - [Thomas Sowell](https://www.goodreads.com/quotes/270138-rhetoric-is-no-substitute-for-reality)

+> "Human beings are not perfectly rational calculators.
+Our behavior and decisions are based on a mixture of calculation, emotions, and internalized norms, with calculation often a minor component of the cocktail." - [Peter Turchin](https://www.goodreads.com/quotes/11410588-we-also-know-of-course-that-human-beings-are-not)

 > "They’re right when they say all narratives are fallacies, but they’re wrong when they suggest we don’t use narratives.
 We are narrative creatures.
-Reason is just a device to help us back into a narrative." - [Faith over Logic, by Erik Torenberg](https://eriktorenberg.substack.com/p/faith-over-logic#:~:text=They%E2%80%99re%20right%20when%20they%20say%20all%20narratives%20are%20fallacies%2C%20but%20they%E2%80%99re%20wrong%20when%20they%20suggest%20we%20don%E2%80%99t%20use%20narratives.%20We%20are%20narrative%20creatures.%20Reason%20is%20just%20a%20device%20to%20help%20us%20back%20into%20a%20narrative)
+Reason is just a device to help us back into a narrative." - [Faith over Logic, by Erik Torenberg](https://eriktorenberg.substack.com/p/faith-over-logic)

 > "We cannot reason ourselves out of our basic irrationality.
 All we can do is learn the art of being irrational in a reasonable way." - [Aldous Huxley](https://www.goodreads.com/quotes/330383-we-cannot-reason-ourselves-out-of-our-basic-irrationality-all)